annelledejager/blog/_life/7_thingsnottomisswheninbudapest.markdown

 <b>Rating:</b> ** <br/>
 <b>When:</b> Summer <br/>
-<b>Cost:</b> Free, except for bicycle rentals <br/>
+<b>Cost:</b> Free, except for bicycle rental <br/>
 <b>Ave time spent:</b> 6-8 hour <br/>

-I'm not a cyclist, but I managed to cycle from Budapest to Szentendre which is a small town outside of Budapest.
+I'm not a cyclist, but I managed to cycle from Budapest to Szentendre and loved it.
+Szentendre is a small, cute town roughly 25 km outside Budapest.
 It's a perfect day trip.
-If cycling is not your thing, you can reach Szentendre by train which takes about an half hour.
+If cycling is not your thing, you can reach Szentendre by train which takes about half hour.

 * # Ruin bars
 <br/>